ibm-cloud-docs/vpc/backup_service_vpc_apply_policy.md

 Backup schedules for file shares can be set up only on the source side of a replication pair.
 Scheduling snapshots of a replica share is not supported.
 When you fail over operations to the replica share, the source and replica shares switch roles.
 After a failover, remove backup policies from what was previously the source share and apply them to the current source share.
 Update the tags on the affected shares.
 {: important}

+If you add resources to be backed up later, and you have a resource-specific authorization, review and adjust your authorization to include the new resources.
+New backups can fail if the scope of the resource-specific authorization does not cover the newly tagged resources.
+For more information about service-to-service authorizations, see [Establishing service-to-service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth).
+{: attention}

 ## Next steps
 {: #backup-next-steps-use}